-C. Narrative of the life of Frederick Douglass - adapted from the autobiography (with the same name) by Frederick Doug glass I was born into slavery near Hillsborough in Talbot County, Maryland.
+C. Marrative of the life of Frederick Douglass - adapted from the autobiography (with the same name) by Frederick Douglass I was born into slavery near Hillsborough in Talbot County, Maryland.
 I have no accurate knowledge of my age, never having seen any record containing it.
-My mother and I were separated when I was but an infant-before I knew her as my mother. , On the third day of September 1838, I left my chains and succeed in reaching New York.
-How did I feel when I found myself in a free state? was a moment of the highest excitement I ever experienced.
-The escape plan we finally concluded upon was to get a large canonal paddle directly up the Chesapeake Bay.
-On our arrival at the head of the bay, a distance of seventy or eighty miles from where we lived, it was our to turn our canonal adrift and follow the guidance of the north star till we go beyond Maryland. :he idea D. The Emperor's New Clothes-adapted from Hans Christian Andersen's story in The Yellow Fairy Book , edited by Andrew Lan g One day two impostors arrived who gave themselves out as weaver and said that they knew how to manufacture the most beautiful cloth imaginable.
-Not only were the texture and pattern uncommonly beautiful that the last of the first state of the same of the sam l but the clothes were invisible to anyone who was not fit for his office or w was unpardonably stupid.
-"Those must indeed be splendid clothes," thoug the emperor.
-"If I had them on I could find out which men in my kingdom ht are unfit for the offices they hold; I could distinguish the wise from the stupid!
+My mother and I were separated when I was but an infant-before I knew her as my mother.

+- On the third day of September 1838, I left my chains and succeeded in reaching New York.
+How did I feel when I found myself in a free state?
+It was a moment of the highest excitement I ever experienced. - The escape plan we finally concluded upon was to get a large canoe and paddle directly up the Chesapeake Bay.
+On our arrival at the head of the bay, a distance of seventy or eighty miles from where we lived, it was our idea to turn our canoe adrift and follow the guidance of the north star till we got beyond Maryland.

+D. The Emperor's New Clothes-adapted from Hans Christian Andersen's story in The Yellow Fairy Book, edited by Andrew Lang

+- One day two impostors arrived who gave themselves out as weavers and said that they knew how to manufacture the most beautiful cloth imaginable.
+Not only were the texture and pattern uncommonly beautiful but the clothes were invisible to anyone who was not fit for his office or who was unpardonably stupid.
+"Those must indeed be splendid clothes," thought the emperor.
+"If I had them on I could find out which men in my kingdom are unfit for the offices they hold; I could distinguish the wise from the stupid!
 Yes, this cloth must be woven for me at once."
-And he gave both the improvement of the country and the state of the country and the c ıe impostors much money, so that they might begin their work.
-Many years ago there lived an emperor who was so fond of new clothes that he spent all his money on them in order to be beautifully dressed.
-He did not care about his soldiers; he did not care about the thea ter.
+And he gave both the impostors much money, so that they might begin their work. - Many years ago there lived an emperor who was so fond of new clothes that he spent all his money on them in order to be beautifully dressed.
+He did not care about his soldiers; he did not care about the theater.